ACarfi/COGAR-Example/docs/source/install.rst

-Installation Instructions for Catkin Workspace
+Installation Instructions for ROS Package
 ==============================================

 To build and install a ROS package, you'll first need to set up a **catkin workspace**.
 Below are the steps to create the workspace, build it, and install the ROS package.